Conceptual Framework vs Accounting Standards Explained

 | A standard exists for the transaction | Apply the accounting standard |

-| No standard exists, or standard allows choice | Use the Conceptual Framework to develop a policy |
+| No standard exists, or the standard allows a choice | Use the Conceptual Framework to develop a policy |

 | Interpreting ambiguous wording in a standard | Refer to the Conceptual Framework for guidance |